Ibrahimx29/FirebaseNote/README.md

-# crud_firebase
+# Simple Flutter Note App Using Firebase

-A new Flutter project.
+A simple note app with basic crud feature using Firebase Cloud Firestore

 ## Getting Started